relevance/rcov/README.markdown

 ## Why?
 What?

-This is my fork of Mauricio Fernandez's RCov (maintained by Relevance).
+This is our fork of Mauricio Fernandez's RCov (maintained by Relevance).

 ## Why does this fork exist?